-- Choose the currency you want to exchange (e.g. BTC) in the first drop-down list.
-Enter the amount you would like to swap.
+- For example, you want to swap BTC for NULS.
+Select the currency you want to exchange (e.g. BTC) in the first drop-downlist.
+Then enter the amount you want to swap.

 - Select NULS in the second drop-down list.
-You will see the estimated amount that you will receive after the exchange.
+You’ll see the estimated amount that you’ll get after the exchange.

 - Enter the Recipient's Address.
-NULS will be sent to this address.
+NULS will be sent.
 Be careful and make sure you use the correct address.

 - You will see the Bitcoin deposit address.
-You need to transfer the necessary amount of BTC to this address to start the exchange.
+You need to transfer the necessary amount of BTC to this address to start the BTC to NULS exchange.